 "At first, we decided not to try and bring our console-level product in with VI3 because we assumed VMware HA would do what it could do," Williamson said.
 But it turns out that VMware HA is, in Williamson's words, "very limited."

-"It can't detect a storage failure, it can't detect an application
+"It can't detect a storage failure, it can't detect an application failure within a VM," Williamson said.

 Based on a stripped down version of the erstwhile EMC/Legato Automated Availability Manager 5.1.2, VMware HA's main job is to monitor ESX's service console network interface card (NIC).
 If it detects a failure with that NIC, VMware HA automatically starts to migrate VMs, Williamson said.
 The problem is that not every network outage is necessarily the result of a hardware failure, resulting in what Williamson calls "false failovers."